jethronap/UNDO-agentic/README.md

 The Scraper agent's goal is to get all available data that exist on OpenStreet maps concerning surveillance for a given city or municipality.
 The agent downloads data in json format and stores them locally on the filesystem.

+# Analyzer agent

+The Analyzer agent's goal is to get scraped data from the Scraper agent and:

+- Enrich them by doing analysis using and LLM.
+The agent creates new file with structured information.
+- Produces a `.geojson` file in order to be used with mapping.
+- Creates a `heatmat` of the given area showing the spatial density of the surveillance infrastructure
+- Computes simple summary statistics from the available data.

 # Installation

 ## Prerequisites